griffithlab/rnaseq_tutorial_wiki/Integrated-Assignment-Answers.md

 **Objectives**: In this assignment, we will be using a subset of the <a href="http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE22260">GSE22260 dataset</a>, which consists of 30 RNA-seq tumour/normal pairs, to assess the prostate cancer specific expression of the PCA3 gene.

-Things to keep in mind:
+Experimental information and other things to keep in mind:

 - The libraries are polyA selected.
 - The libraries are prepared as paired end.